Make a "Happy and Healthy" Flag

 This activity is appropriate for kids ages 4 to 7.
 Your child will probably enjoy this activity more if you help her.
 Come up with ideas for pictures together.
 Talk about why these activities and foods are healthy and how they help your body.
 Reinforce that being healthy is fun and makes you feel good.
 If your child likes to draw, you might want to make one flag each for moving, eating, and resting.

 Older children may enjoy doing this activity by cutting out pictures from magazines, catalogs, newspaper ads -- or even taking digital photos and printing them with your help -- then gluing or pasting the pictures to their flag or flags.
-To make a larger flag, you can use a full sheet of paper and attach it to a paint stirrer stick.
+To make a larger flag, you can use a full sheet of paper and attach it to a stick used to stir paint.

 What to Teach Your Child: Being Happy and Being Healthy Go Together